dxrgrabowski/dxrgrabowski.github.io/source/_drafts/3-tiniest-elf.md

 ```
 ## Why do we need sections per se then, let's try to have some fun.

-[There](https://uclibc.org/docs/elf-64-gen.pdf) is a great document that describes elf64 structure.
-We can specify that ELF header is at offset 0x0 and is 64 bytes and the Program Header is 56 bytes with offset specified in one of EHDR fields, but preferably after EHDR.
+[There](https://uclibc.org/docs/elf-64-gen.pdf) is a great document that describes the elf64 structure.
+We can specify that the ELF header is at offset 0x0 and is 64 bytes, and the Program Header is 56 bytes with offset specified in one of EHDR fields, but preferably after EHDR.
 ### ELF64 Before
 ![alt text](hexyl-before.png)

 ### EHDR fields needed for modification
 The fields we will need to modify in EHDR are:
 - e_entry (Entry point address) now (0x0100f0):
-  - Specifies where the _start would be we set it to 0x400080 right next to PHDR
+  - Specifies where the _start would be; we set it to 0x400080 right next to PHDR
 - e_shoff (Section Header Offset) now (0x98):
   - Specifies the offset to the section header table in the file.
   - Since we are removing section headers, we set this to 0x0 (no section headers).